 The mitigation strategy will be to implement a TPM on the digital rights.
 After the system has checked the publisher database, and sent the pre-prepared information over to the cataloger, the cataloger will have one day to verify to ensure that no further action is taken on the document without having first passed a pair of human eyes.
 Also, the website and servers should be backed up offline in secure location

-Radical System
+Progressive System

-The mitigation strategy on the radical system focuses on the software and website failure.
+The mitigation strategy on the progressive system focuses on the software and website failure.
 In order to reduce the likelihood, the system will undergo significant lab and beta testing.
 Furthermore, the system is designed to support user training, which should help reduce the consequences of a user prompting the software to execute something harmful to the system or to a particular document.

 10. Technical Program Planning, Implementation, and Control